-A gross interest rule may have the benefit of simplicity and is also likely to be more difficult for groups to avoid through planning.
+It is true that a gross interest rule may have the benefit of simplicity, and is also likely to be more difficult for groups to avoid through planning.
 However, a gross interest rule could lead to double taxation where interest is paid on intragroup loans, and each entity is subject to tax on its full gross interest income, but part of its gross interest expense is disallowed.
 In comparison, a net interest rule will reduce the risk of double taxation, as interest income will already be taken into account before the interest limitation is applied.